kptdev/kpt/docsy/content/en/guides/consumer/get/_index.md

-The cockroachdb package fetched from [kubernetes examples] contains a `cockroachdb-statefulset.yaml` file with the resource configuration, as well as other files included in the directory.  `kpt pkg get` created a `Kptfile` since one did not exist (for storing package state).
-If the upstream package already defines a Kptfile, `kpt pkg get` will update the Kptfile copied from upstream rather than replacing it.
+The cockroachdb package fetched from [kubernetes examples] contains a `cockroachdb-statefulset.yaml` file with the resource configuration, as well as other files included in the directory.  `

 The package contains 2 resource configuration files -- `deploy.yaml` and `service.yaml`.
-These are the same types of resource configuration that would be applied with `kubectl apply`
+These are the same files that would typically be applied with `kubectl apply`.

+{{% pageinfo color="info" %}}
+kpt pkg get` created a `Kptfile` since one did not exist (for storing package state).
+If the upstream package already defines a Kptfile, then `kpt pkg get` will update the Kptfile copied from upstream rather than replacing it.
+{{% /pageinfo %}}

 ##### Command